Miguel Oliveira: Red Bull KTM Ajo (2015)

-After joining the Red Bull KTM Ajo team, he became the first Portuguese rider to win a motorcycle Grand Prix with a victory at Mugello.
+After joining the Red Bull KTM Ajo team, Oliveira became the first Portuguese rider to win a motorcycle Grand Prix with a victory at Mugello.
 After taking a second victory in three races, at Assen, Oliveira suffered a heavy crash during the first practice session of the following Grand Prix in Germany which forced him to withdraw from the race due to a broken and displaced metacarpal in the left hand.
-Returning from injury in Indianapolis his best result in the following three races was an eighth-place finish at Brno.
-With only 6 races remaining in the season, Oliveira trailed championship leader Danny Kent by 110 points.
+Returning from injury in Indianapolis, his best result in the following three races was an eighth-place finish at Brno.
+With only six races remaining in the season, Oliveira trailed championship leader Danny Kent by 110 points.
 Oliveira finished second at Misano, before winning at Aragon; he also pulled 35 points back on Kent over the two races.
 Another 35 points were pulled back on Kent, as Oliveira continued his top-two streak with second in Japan, and a victory at Phillip Island.
 The victory also stopped Kent from clinching the title – Oliveira trailed Kent by 40 points with 50 points available, and was the only rider that could catch Kent in the standings.
 Oliveira won again in Malaysia, and with Kent finishing seventh, Oliveira kept the title race alive heading to the final round in Valencia – 24 points behind, with 25 points available.
 Oliveira won the race, but with Kent finishing ninth after a three-rider collision in the last corner, Oliveira fell six points short.